JonnySB/makers-007-engineering-project-1/README.md

   It's easy to get lost in the work and stretch yourself, but remember that this week's goal is also to learn how to work effectively.
 A team that is exhausted is not a great team to work in!
+* **Your body's health** - Make sure you're not sitting on the computer all day!
+  As a general rule, make sure you take a break and walk around every 45 mins to an hour, and to give your eyes regular breaks from the screen.
+It can be useful to have a little non-screen activity to bring your focus to in your breaks.
 * **Rushing to get things done** - releasing features is important, but you shouldn't sacrifice your process in order to rush ahead.
 It's often better to start slow, and invest more time into deep learning and having strong